 Local Nature Reserves - owned and managed by either/or City Council or local Wildlife Trust.
 There are also smaller City Wildlife Sites, but some of these aren't accessible to the public.
 Lots of opportunities for supported volunteering: Barnwell East; Barnwell West; Bramblefields; Byron's Pool; Coldham's Common; Logan's Meadow; Nine Wells; Paradise; Sheep's Green and Coe Fen; Stourbridge Common; West Pit

 Wildlife Trust nature reserves in Cambs: Beechwoods; Cherry Hinton Chalk Pits; Fulbourn Fen; Skaters' Meadow; Trumpington Meadows

 Local events and regular activities including bioblitzes and citizen science

-- Bioblitz Cambridge - annual (July) event - but not in 2017 - (see Museum of Zoology website).
+Bioblitz Cambridge - annual (usually, July) event - (see Museum of Zoology website).

 Local groups, attached to wild places